Audacium/audacium/BUILDING.md

 6. Select "Build -> Build Solution".

-7. You can now run and debug Audacity!
+7. You can now run and debug Audacium!

 Generally, steps 1-5 are only needed the first-time you configure.
 Then, after you've generated the solution, you can open it in Visual Studio next time.
 If the project configuration has changed, the IDE will invoke CMake internally.